fkerr0890/PopStudios/README.md

 See GoalPop Class Structure.png

 ## Possible Bugs:
+There have been issues with the list view not matching the bubble view but these usually resolve themselves upon restarting the app.

 ## Future Work:
 We had many ideas for GoalPop, however with the compressed time period we unfortunately could not get to everything.
 Future work on GoalPop could include: